 He will present four breakout sessions on these topics: Medieval Theory, Medieval Analysis, Renaissance Theory, Renaissance Analysis.
 He will also be delivering a plenary address on Thursday, June 25, 2020 at 10:30 am.

 Dr. Timothy McDonnell

-We are delighted to announce that Dr. Timothy McDonnell will be returning to the CMAA faculty for the 2019 Colloquium and will be directing a polyphonic choir during the week.
+We are delighted to announce that Dr. Timothy McDonnell will be returning to the CMAA faculty for the 2020 Colloquium and will be directing a polyphony choir during the week.
 McDonnell’s Polyphony Choir will sing a variety of motets, as well as portions of the polyphonic Mass ordinaries for Friday and Saturday Masses.
-He will also present a breakout session on conducting techniques.
+He will also present a breakout session on conducting pedagogy.

 Widely recognized for his broad skill set and musicianship, conductor-composer Timothy McDonnell has earned a reputation for creativity and leadership on and off the podium.
 Dr. McDonnell has led several distinguished ensembles, including the Naples Philharmonic Orchestra, the Southwest Florida Symphony Orchestra, and the Collier County Sinfonietta, in works from across the repertoire.
 In 2016, McDonnell was appointed Director of Choral Activities at the Benjamin T. Rome School of Music at The Catholic University of America.